lmeadors/xppio/README.md

 Other collection types like Maps and Sets are not yet supported.
 I don't need them yet, so I didn't build the support.

+The fragment mapping code needs to be optimized.
+I wanted to make it work and test the snot out of it first though.
+Once it is better tested and proven to work, I'll revisit it and optimize it.
+It's currently O(m*n) but could be O(m+n) or better.